Shelbourne F.C. in European football: 2025/26 League Phase Debut

 In the league phase, Shels drew their opening match against Swedish side Häcken 0–0 on a rain soaked evening at Tallaght Stadium.
 On matchday two, Shels were beaten 0–1 in Skopje by Shkëndija by an injury time own goal.
 Back in Tallaght Stadium on matchday three, Shels went down to a 0:1 defeat to Drita.
 James Norris was sent off after just fifteen minutes and the visitors won the game thanks to a second half goal that took a double deflection.
+On matchday four, Shels went down to two late goals away to AZ in Alkmaar.
+In the Reds final home game of the league phase, they faced English opposition for the first time in European competition, but were beaten 0:3 by FA Cup holders Crystal Palace.
+The attendance of 10,143 saw a new record crowd for a competitive game at Tallaght Stadium.
+On the final match day, the Reds travelled to Slovenia to play Celje.
+The game finished 0:0 meaning Shels finished 34th out of 36 teams, ahead of Aberdeen and Rapid Wien.